Q: What is the Amazon Chime SDK?

-The Amazon Chime SDK for iOS provides Swift APIs and can be used from Swift or Objective-C applications for iOS and macOS.
+The Amazon Chime SDK for iOS provides Swift APIs and can be used from Swift or Objective-C applications for iOS.

 The Amazon Chime SDK for Android provides Kotlin APIs and can be used from Kotlin or Java applications for Android.